moogah007/arg_localization/account-finantial-tools/README.md

 # Odoo Accountant Financial Tools and Utils

-Modules that extend odoo for common needs of ADHOC Customers
+Modules that extend odoo for common needs of Argentine Customers

 [//]: # (addons)
 This part will be replaced when running the oca-gen-addons-table script from OCA/maintainer-tools.